IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 **(C)luster File:** Places a cluster (*or clusters on top of one another*) representing the dropped file or files onto the canvas of the active document.

-**(E)xamine File:** Allows you to open the dropped files in a locked state, so you can examine them without fears about changing their definitions by mistake.
+**(E)xamine File:** Opens each of the dropped files in a special Grasshopper file browser so you can examine every detail of the binary contents of each file, including what version of Grasshopper it came from.
+This is useful tool intended primarily for trouble-shooting.

 Grasshopper also has an Autosave feature which will be triggered periodically based on specific user actions.
 A list of Autosave preferences can be found